Quick Answer

 High-Yield Savings

 This type of savings account will have a higher annual percentage yield than other savings options, for you to earn the maximum amount of interest on the money you have sitting in the account.
+Online banks like SoFi and Ally Bank have consistently led the market with some of the highest available APYs.
 If this is what you are interested in, be sure to read the penalties that there will be for taking the money out of the savings account multiple times in a month or year.

 When you are looking at different banks there are things to take into consideration.
-Many credit units offer higher interest rates on savings accounts in comparison to brick and motor banks.
-This is why there are specific qualifications for a credit union membership.
+Many credit unions offer higher interest rates on savings accounts in comparison to brick-and-mortar banks.
+This is a key reason that the National Credit Union Administration (NCUA) insures credit union deposits similarly to how the FDIC insures bank deposits — up to $250,000 — giving families equivalent protection.
+This is also why there are specific qualifications for a credit union membership.

 You will be charged taxes on the interest that is earned from the money sitting in the savings account, so be sure to remember this when it’s time to file your taxes at the end of the year.
-The bank will send you all the necessary documents.
+This is sometimes referred to as the “kiddie tax” — a rule enforced by the IRS that applies unearned income above a threshold (currently $2,500 for 2026) to be taxed at the parent’s marginal rate.
+The bank will send you all the necessary documents, typically a 1099-INT form, for any interest earned above $10 in a calendar year.

 Teaching your kids to save and invest money and setting them up for a lifetime of financial security and knowledge is priceless.
 If your child has money and they are ready to start earning on what they have, it’s time to find a provider and deposit all the money right away.